Listening differently: What REFLECT taught my community

 Datooga men on a rock overlooking forest

-By commissioning the “Reflect” social value solution, Carbon Tanzania is pioneering an approach that enables project developers to deeply understand the lived experiences of local community partners.
-The Reflect process, which prioritises listening intently to the lived experiences of the local community, has provided welcome insights and afforded us significant learning opportunities.
-The results have […]
+By commissioning “REFLECT for Nature”, a social impact evaluation, Carbon Tanzania is pioneering an approach that enables project developers to deeply understand the lived experiences of local community partners and improve how carbon finance delivers on the ground.
+The REFLECT for Nature process, which prioritises listening intently to the lived experiences of the local community, […]

 Explainer: Avoidance, issuance and carbon revenue